MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/budget.md

 # Budget Record - Bulk
 Defines a budget that can be uploaded and downloaded in a bulk file.

-> [!IMPORTANT]
-> The accelerated budget type is deprecated.
-Please see [Deprecating Accelerated Budget Delivery](../guides/budget-bid-strategies.md#deprecating-accelerated-budget) for more information.

 You can set a single daily budget that can be used by any campaign within the same account.
 This will enable you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Microsoft Advertising account.

 Say you have a budget of $20 to be used uniformly between two campaigns every day.
 On a given day Campaign A spends only $8 (of its $10 budget) because it got a smaller amount of impressions and clicks than usual.
 Using a Shared Budget, if Campaign B is performing well then Microsoft Advertising will automatically take the remaining $2 and allocate it to Campaign B. This will increase the chances that the remaining budget will be used to send you more traffic.